Skip to content

 I see gaps in how things are currently done, and realize that I can write a program to solve the problem.
 I’d like to think a couple of my approaches have been clever, but my code is inevitably mediocre.

 So I can see problems and can come up with novel solutions, but I’m not so great at coding them.
-Then you have what I would guess is most developers, who can code beautifully in many languages, yet but don’t see problems in the world to solve.
+Then you have what I would guess is most developers, who can code beautifully in many languages, yet don’t see problems in the world to solve.

 It’s an ocean of dormant potential.